Atomox/ExampleCode/docker.readme.md

 - `sudo chown [user_name] /usr/local/bin/docker-compose`
 - Make docker-compose part of docker group: `sudo chgrp docker /usr/local/bin/docker-compose`
 - Add user to the docker group, to avoid sudo: `sudo usermod -aG docker user_name`
+  - These changes take affect only after you restart your shell.
+  - Using sudo may seem cool, but puts you in a world of pain.
+This step is important, especially for web servers which create files in your volumes (symlinks).